 "Government take" is the total financial benefits from a land-based mining project that accrue to the host government (the country where the resource is located) over the life of a project.
 The level at which the host government sets the government take (e.g., 50% or 60% of net project cashflows, as an example) will depend on its policy objectives.
-It is likely to include Corporate Income Tax (CIT) and royalties normally associated with land-based mining, as well as other taxes and fees, such as customs duties, export taxes, etc. (see Figure 1).
+It is likely to include corporate income tax (CIT) and royalties normally associated with land-based mining, as well as other taxes and fees, such as customs duties, export taxes, and so on (see Figure 1).
 This total financial contribution to a country's economy is the government take.
-It may also be called the Average Effective Tax Rate (AETR).
-The target AETR, or range of AETRs, is typically the starting point for governments designing fiscal regimes for land-based mining.
+It may also be called the average effective tax rate (AETR).
+The target AETR, or range of AETRs, is typically the starting point from which governments design fiscal regimes for land-based mining.